nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 #### Citation Instructions

 To ensure users properly credit your work, provide citation instructions that include a Digital Object Identifier (DOI).
-A DOI offers a persistent link to your software or the accompanying paper.
+A DOI offers a persistent link to your software or an accompanying paper.

 There are three primary methods for obtaining a DOI for your software: